DiscipleTools/disciple-tools-webform/README.md

 ## Requirements

-- Disciple Tools Theme installed on a self-hosted Wordpress Server
+- Disciple.Tools Theme installed on a self-hosted Wordpress Server
 - If installed on a remote server, must be a self-hosted Wordpress site.

 ## Installing